 4. CommonSpirit Health

 Catholic Health Initiatives and Dignity Health merged in 2019 to form CommonSpirit Health, now the fourth largest healthcare system by bed size.
-The organization has 19,573 staffed beds and 164 hospitals across 18 states.
+Some of the states with the most CommonSpirit Health hospitals are located in the western U.S. including California, Colorado, Arizona, and Washington.

 Fast facts: